balopat/balopat.github.io/_posts/2021-10-03-visualizing-commutatitivity.md

 $$
 {% endkatexmm %}

-Another example is the Pauli group (or Heisenberg-Weyl group), that has fundamental importance in quantum mechanics and quantum computing.
+Another example is the Pauli group (or Heisenberg-Weyl group), which is of fundamental importance in quantum mechanics and quantum computing.
 It is generated by the Pauli matrices $X, Y, Z$:

 {% katexmm %}
 $$